arnaudin/arnaudin.github.io/_posts/2015-12-20-favorite-podcasts.md

 categories: blog
 author: Ryan Arnaudin
 blurb: 2015 has been the year of the podcast.
 These are some of my favorites.
 image: images/black-thumbnail.png
-intro: |
-    2015 has been the year of the podcast.
-These are some of my favorites.
 ---
+### 2015 has been the year of the podcast.
+These are some of my favorites from the year.

 ## [The Tim Ferriss Show](http://fourhourworkweek.com/podcast/)